 Jeff Carr (September 17, 1961) is a British national.
 Ahold's shareholders appointed him to the Management Board on April 17, 2012.
-Jeff joined Ahold in November 2011 as acting member of the Management Board and Chief Financial Officer (CFO).
+Jeff joined Ahold in November 14, 2011, as acting member of the Management Board and Chief Financial Officer (CFO).

-Before joining Ahold, Jeff was group finance director and a member of the board at UK-based FirstGroup, the leading transport operator in the United Kingdom and North America.
-He began his career at Unilever, and held senior roles in finance at easyJet, Associated British Foods, Reckitt Benckiser and Grand Metropolitan.
-Jeff has served as CFO of listed companies since 2005, and has lived and worked in Europe and the United States.
+Before joining Ahold, Jeff was group finance director and a member of the board at FirstGroup, the leading transport operator in the United Kingdom and North America.
+From 2005 to 2009, he was group finance director and a member of the board at easyJet.
+He began his career at Unilever, and held senior roles in finance at Associated British Foods, Reckitt Benckiser and Grand Metropolitan.
+Jeff has lived and worked in Europe and the United States.